 Description: Saves the present state of output voltage and output current to the specified memory location.
 This command stores the present state of the power supply to one of 99 memory locations in Flash Memory (see PAR.
 3.6.3.6).
 The following parameters are stored by SAV: FUNC:MODE, VOLT:MODE, CURR:MODE, VOLT:PROT, and CURR:PROT.
 Settings stored are:

-- Mode of operation (Voltage, Current or External) FUNC:MODE < > - Main channel reference type (internal or external) and setting (if internal) VOLT:MODE <> or CURR:MODE <> , VOLT <> or CURR <> - Protection channel reference type (internal or external) and setting (if internal) VOLT:PROT:MODE < > or CURR:PROT:MODE < >, VOLT:PROT <> or CURR:PROT <> - Output status (on or off) OUTP < > of the Status Byte Register (MSS/RQS) to be set.
-Related Commands: SRE?, STB?.
-(See exam-
+- Mode of operation (Voltage, Current or External) FUNC:MODE < > - Main channel reference type (internal or external) and setting (if internal) VOLT:MODE < > or CURR:MODE < >, VOLT < > or CURR < > - Protection channel reference type (internal or external) and setting (if internal) VOLT:PROT:MODE < > or CURR:PROT:MODE < >.
+VOLT:PROT < > or CURR:PROT < > - Output status (on or off) OUTP < >

 The stored values can be restored by the RCL command.
 See PAR.
-3.5.2.2 and Figure 3-17 for special programming considerations.
+3.5.2.2 and Figure 3-16 for special programming considerations.